Climate Climax

 Across these three groups, responsibility is shared, but not everyone feels or acts equally responsible at all times.
 With current political and corporate agendas diverting awareness and investments from sustainable climate solutions, individual civic action becomes the key lever.

-While the world's richest man is aiming his rockets at Mars, shooting for an Earth-backup—an illusion at best, a dangerous, distractive delusion more likely—we, the people, must fight to save this here planet by taking a step back, flexing our ethical conscience, and moderating consumption.
+While the world's richest man is aiming his rockets at Mars, shooting for an Earth-backup—an idiotic illusion at best, a dangerous delusion more likely—we, the people, must fight to save this here planet by taking a step back, flexing our ethical conscience, and punching needless overconsumption to smithereens.
 Poor Mars, if we can't even defend our home world against humanity's invasiveness.

 If we all consumed a little less now, if corporations were a little less greedy, and governments a little less focused on populist self-preservation, we could prevent the system from complete collapse.

-There is no excuse we can offer future generations for wrecking the planet.
-And what we have for explanations, seems laughable now, and will seem cruel then: the destruction of this perfectly fine planet is not happening out of necessity or due to an emergency situation—it is happening because we are too lazy to take a bike instead of a car now and then, and because meat is just a little yummier than veggies, so we must have it all the time.
+There is no excuse we can offer future generations for wrecking Earth; and what we have for explanations, seems laughable now and will seem cruel then: the destruction of this perfectly fine planet is not happening out of necessity or because there is no other way—it is due to mere convenience and sheer greed.
+Because we are too lazy to take a bike instead of a car now and then, and because meat is pretty yummy, so we must have it all the time.
 The absurdity of manmade climate change is brutal.
-Humanity is such a letdown for those who count on it.
+Killer, really.
+Just like war and hunger.
+There are no winners in war, and no one needs to starve on the same planet where others throw away mountains of food.
+We could save the world, but we can't be bothered.
+It'd be the easiest thing, really.
+Just be a little better.
+Done.
+But no.

 If we all drove our cars a little less now, we wouldn’t drive them towards extinction.
 But here we are, headed for a future where cars will be an unthinkable luxury and public transport the only choice, as in no choice.
 If we all ate a little less meat now, there would be other options but soy on the tables of future generations.
 If we all forewent the most unnecessary luxuries today, we wouldn’t need to forego absolutely everything that isn’t pure necessity tomorrow.